-Learn how to make a linocut card with one of our linopress/linocut Collectivists: Fran from Fran’s Press.
-In this course you will design, carve and print your own, single colour linocut piece – either as a card or art print for framing.
-Masha will teach you some basic techniques and by the end of the course you will have enough knowledge to start printing independently at home, as well as a lovely hand printed card!
+Learn how to make a linocut card with one of our Collectivists, member of Edinburgh Printmakers, Masha Tiplady (Masha and the prints).
+In this workshop you will design, carve and print your own, single colour linocut piece – either as a card or art print for framing.
+Masha will teach you some basic techniques and by the end of the evening you will have enough knowledge to start printing independently at home, as well as a lovely hand printed card!

 How did linoleum printing come about?